reticivis-net/mediaforge/README.md

-if the installation succeeded, you should be prompted with some options. you'll need to select "Edit Config". this will open a text editor within your terminal. the 2 required config settings to change for proper functionality are the discord and tenor tokens. press `CTRL+S` to save and `CTRL+X` to exit.
+if the installation succeeded, you should be prompted with some options. you'll need to select "Edit Config". this will open a text editor within your terminal. the 2 required config settings to change for proper functionality are the discord and tenor tokens. be sure not to add or remove quotes. press `CTRL+S` to save and `CTRL+X` to exit.

+if you don't want to use the built-in text editor, you can [get the example config from GitHub](config.example.py), hold down `CTRL+K` to clear the file and then use `CTRL+V` to paste in your config.

 ### to run
 run `docker ps -a` in your terminal to see the created docker image.